North Russia intervention: France

 Predominantly the 21st Provisional Colonial Infantry Battalion, a company of ski troops, and engineers.
 Three artillery batteries (61st, 62nd, 63rd) of the 2nd Colonial Artillery Regiment provided supporting firepower.
 This was supplemented with a North Russian battalion of the French Foreign Legion composed of anti-Bolshevik Russian volunteers who, like the SBAL, were recruited locally.
 For their bravery, they were awarded one Distinguished Service Cross and six Military Medals from the Americans and British respectively.

 Italy

-1,350 men in the :it:Corpo di spedizione italiano in Murmania commanded by Colonel Sifola.
+1,350 men in the Corpo di spedizione italiano in Murmania commanded by Colonel Sifola.